nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 | 1001 | [Can't Connect To Peer](#server-code-1001)        |            |
 | 1003 | [Can't Create Room](#server-code-1003)            |            |

-The Nicotine+ function names used in slskmessages.py are specified below.

 ## Server Code 1

 ### Login